szabgab/slides/golang/intro.md

 {id: why-golang}

 {aside}
-The following 2 articles predate the development of Go, but they can ilustrate well one of the big challenges of the software development world to which Go provides a good solution.
+The following 2 articles predate the development of Go, but they can illustrate well one of the big challenges of the software development world to which Go provides a good solution.

 Comments from companies using it:
 Golang is faster and allows easy parallel implementation.
 Besides, services like swan, bee, rabbit-MQ, etc.